krwilson32/docassemble-OutsideActivityMemo/README.md

 ### Feedback:

 This project could not have been accomplished without feedback from multiple users.
-Feeback from my project partner can be found here: XXX.
+Final feeback from my project partner can be found here: https://github.com/krwilson32/docassemble-OutsideActivityMemo/blob/main/Project%20Partner%20Letter_Erin%20Devereaux.pdf.
 Attached you can also find the user testing matrix that was used test all of the possible outcomes at: https://github.com/krwilson32/docassemble-OutsideActivityMemo/blob/main/Outside%20Activity%20Memo_Testing%20Matrix.xlsx.
 Testing was done by myself, the Project Partner and my partner Kevin Montoya who took the place of an employee who would use the tool.

 Key considerations for user personas:
 - Officers are automatically pending